LarsWigger/Kaggle-Bengali.AI-Competition/README.md

 ## The GPU-Problem
 Because I do not own any GPU other than an Intel UHD 620 (which is obviously useless for deep learning), I had to use cloud services.
 Since I did not want to pay for my experiments, I was somewhat limited in my options.
 There were two services I used:
 * Kaggle Kernels: These give you 30h of GPU-time per week.
 They can run up to 9h in one go and are nicely integrated into the Kaggle System.
 Unfortunately, 30h of GPU-time is very little for a deep learning problem, so I had to look for something else.
 * Google Colab: Google Colab is offered by Google for free.
-It allows the user to use spare GPU capacities for scientific computer.
+It allows the user to use spare GPU capacities for scientific computing.
 It does, however, have a few drawbacks:
   + It disconnects if left idle for too long.
 This forces me to watch over it while it runs and makes overnight experiments impossible.
   + It is a bit of a pain to set up because every time I open it I get the default VM and need to download the dataset as well as install the needed packages - it does not even come with TensorFlow 2 by default.
   + I have to take precautions against losing my progress: If it suddenly disconnects (which is possible) I obviously do not want to lose all my progress on the current experiment.
 My solution to this was to connect it to Google Drive and create a backup in a Google Drive folder after every epoch.